 How E-Waste Impacts the Environment and Human Health

-About 62 million tons of e-waste was produced in 2022, and this number will rise to 82 million tons by 2030.
+Did you know 62 million tons of e-waste were produced in 2022?
+That’s not all; this number will rise to 32%, 82 million tons by 2030.

 This is no surprise, as electronic devices are updated or replaced faster than ever, leading to a significant increase in e-waste.
 Annually, between 60% and 90% of global electronic waste is illegally traded or dumped, triggering significant environmental and health hazards.
 Every tossed smartphone, laptop, or monitor contributes significantly to a growing worldwide issue.